Rohingya militants massacred Hindus in last year's turmoil: Amnesty - Journal du Cameroun

 – Victims rounded up –

-“Accountability for these atrocities is every bit as crucial as it is for the crimes against humanity carried out by Myanmar’s security forces in northern Rakhine state,” she added.

-Citing interviews with eight survivors, the rights group said dozens were rounded up, blindfolded and marched out of town by masked men and Rohingya villagers in plain clothes.
+Citing interviews with eight survivors, the rights group said dozens of people were rounded up, blindfolded and marched out of town by masked men and Rohingya villagers in plain clothes.

 “They slaughtered the men.
 We were told not to look at them… They had knives.
 They also had some spades and iron rods,” 18-year-old Raj Kumari told Amnesty.